vejendsh/Real_Time_CBT_pred/CoreTempAI/README.md

 - Cache mechanism for faster data access
 - Utilities for selecting and filtering runs

+The data aggregation system collects raw outputs from numerous simulation runs and organizes them into a unified structure suitable for further processing.
+The caching mechanism dramatically reduces load times for repeated processing tasks, while the run selection utilities allow researchers to focus on specific subsets of data for specialized training scenarios.

 #### Data Preprocessing (`data_preprocessing/`)
 - Converts aggregated data into training-ready formats
 - Supports both neural network and neural operator models
 - Features for normalization, FFT transformation, and data splitting
 - Specialized processors for different model architectures

+The preprocessing system transforms raw simulation data into optimized formats for different model architectures.
+The normalization features ensure consistent scale across parameters, while the FFT transformation extracts frequency domain features when needed.
+The preprocessing pipeline is configurable and can be adapted to the requirements of different model architectures.

 ### Models